 “There is one thing I should warn you about before you decide to get serious about canoeing [with dogs] .
 You must consider the possibility of becoming totally and incurably hooked on it”.
 Bill Mason, Path of the Paddle

 No way…you put TWO dogs in your canoe with you?
 Oh, we’ve heard that one before.
 We started out with one dog, who took to canoeing like a pro.
 He paddled with us for a few summers as a “solo dog”.
 Then when we adopted a second dog, we faced new challenges.
-Well, yes, we were able to put 2 large lab mutts in our 16’6” canoe, and off we would go… paddling a few days every week, from mid-May to end of October.
-We also do multi-day canoe camping trips, day trips, picnic paddles, and love exploring new waterways.
-You and your dog can too!
+Well, yes, we were able to put 2 large lab mutts in our 16’6” canoe, and off we would go, paddling a few days every week, from early-May to end of October, having great fun on multi-day canoe camping trips, day trips, and picnic paddles.
+We love exploring new waterways, and to date have explored over 100 different lakes, and have paddled and camped in 7 states and 5 provinces.
+I now get out as many as 180 days per year ( a dry suit from Mythic Gear permits safe early and late season paddling).

 We enjoy canoeing as a relaxing activity, which gets us out on the beautiful lakes of northern New England.
 We use the tandem canoe for some trips, but most of our outings now involve the use of a 13 foot solo canoe and a 12 foot kayak.
 One dog prefers the canoe, and the other likes his kayak, so both dogs and paddlers are happy!
-The tips here were used to acclimate Edgar to his kayak, and he successfully transitioned into being a kayak pup, too.
+The tips here were also used to acclimate Edgar to his kayak, and he successfully transitioned into being a pup who loves the tandem canoe, the solo canoe, and his kayak.

-If your dog can happily ride in a car, he can be a good candidate for canoeing.
+If your dog can happily ride in a car, he can be a good candidate for canoeing or kayaking.
 Canoeing does not provide the exercise that hiking, skijoring, or running may, but we have found our dogs love the peaceful movement of the canoe.
 They get to see wildlife, explore islands and beaches, camp out with us, and swim to cool off.

 If you are deciding which canoe to use, we suggest you start with a stable, family-suitable canoe.
 Aluminum canoes can get very hot and noisy, both unpleasant conditions for a dog… so we suggest avoiding them.
 If you are going to check out canoes prior to purchasing, we suggest you bring along your dog.
 It is helpful to have the pup try out the canoe for size, too…some configurations are more suitable for dogs than others.
 Even better, if you go for a test paddle, bring your dog along, too, wearing a life jacket, of course.